-This turkey zucchini noodle lasagna is the perfect low carb meal prep lunch or dinner!
+This freezer turkey zucchini noodle lasagna is the perfect gluten-free and low carb meal prep lunch or dinner!
 Make it ahead and freeze for when those lasagna cravings hit you.
 Turkey and vegetarian recipe options included.

 All I can hear right now is “La-la-sagna” over and over in my head.